 The Number of Carbs in a Low-Carb Diet

 The term “low-carb diet” doesn’t have a legal definition, which results in diverse interpretations.
-For example, the Atkins Diet begins at 20 to 50 grams of carbs daily in Phase I, then allows 75 to 100 grams in later phases.
+For example, the Atkins Diet begins at 20 to 25 grams of carbs daily in Phase I, then gradually increases the carb allotment, allowing up to 100 grams in Phase 4.
 In 2008, the American Diabetes Association defined a low-carb diet as one that has fewer than 130 grams daily, according to a report in Nutrition and Metabolism.
 More recent studies exploring low-carb diets provide 30 to 100 grams of carbs daily.

 By comparison, the Institute of Medicine recommends that you get 45 to 65 percent of your daily calories from carbs, and has set the recommended dietary allowance for carbohydrate at 130 grams daily.
 Consuming fewer than 20 grams of carbs daily is known as a ketogenic diet, or a very low-carb diet.
 The brain only uses glucose or ketone bodies for energy.
 When you restrict your glucose intake due to a low carb intake, your body converts fats into ketone bodies.
-A ketogenic diet is successful for weight loss, but for a low-carb diet that doesn’t go into ketosis, keep your carbs between 70 grams and 130 grams.
+A ketogenic diet is successful for weight loss, but for a low-carb diet that prevents ketosis, keep carbs at 70 grams or higher, as suggested in a 2014 article in the journal Internal Medicine.

 The Effectiveness of a Low-Carb Diet